 Strong, dark and sweet - that's how we like our flooring!
-A rich coffee colored floor to bring a full-bodied character to any home; our Strand Java Wide Plank flooring will look great in any room, especially alongside neutral decor.
-This floor's rich color adds a dramatic feel to commercial and residential rooms alike.
+A rich coffee-colored floor to bring a full-bodied character to any home; our Strand Java Wide Plank Bamboo flooring will look great in any room, especially alongside neutral decor.
+This floor's rich color adds a dramatic feel to commercial and residential spaces alike.

-These modern-looking planks are not just aesthetically pleasing.
-The woven bamboo planks are strong and durable.
-They can even last against wear and tear from a busy family life.
-The boards are kid and pet friendly, and completely non toxic, so you can relax knowing that your family won't damage your new beautiful floor - oh, and that the kids will be safe as well!
+These modern-looking planks are not just aesthetically pleasing; the woven bamboo planks are also strong and durable.
+They can even last against wear and tear from a busy household.
+The boards are kid and pet-friendly, and completely non-toxic, so you can relax knowing that your family won't damage your new floor - oh, and that the kids will be safe as well!

 We do not provide installation services but have no fear as there are many high-quality contractors in your state and the majority will be eager to provide a free estimate over the phone or in the comfort of your own home.
 We recommend that you check out our helpful article titled 7 Tips For Choosing A Floor Installer.

 Below are a few questions you will want to consider before placing your order:

 1. What type of subfloor (usually plywood or concrete) will the floor be installed over?

 2. Do you already have a specific plan to float, nail, or glue down the floor, and if so, why?

 3. What other types of flooring will the floor be butting up to?
 Will you require transition pieces and how many?